AdobeDocs/experience-manager-64.en/help/communities/using/deploy-communities.md

     * if JCR SRP [(JSRP)](../../communities/using/jsrp.md)

-        * not a shared UGC store :
+        * not a shared UGC store:

             * UGC is never replicated
             * UGC only visible on AEM instance or cluster in which it was entered